HausReport/ClubRaiders/craid/dashbd/text/aboutRaiders.md

 ### Improving the site

 1. Numbers in the table should be formatted better.
-    * This depends on a bug fix in Dash.
+    * We're waiting on a bug fix in Dash.
 1. I have a better sort query/filter query for an activity or want to add a new activity.
     * This sort of issue can be expressed on the channels mentioned above.
 There's plenty of room for tweaking and improvements.
-1. I want to change some text.
+1. I want to add or change some text.
     * There are two ways: one is to get added to the project on Github and the second is to talk to someone who is added to the project on Github.
 You can join Github here: https://help.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account
 1. I want to report a bug.